rsd15gr3/AndroidUI/README.md

 you should now be good to go.<br />

-#ROSjava and Android Core guides
+#Getting stated with ROSjava and Android Core
 This guide will help you make an app that connects to a roscore on the network and publish images from the camera.<br />
 Before you start you must have ROS indigo and Android Studio install on Ubuntu.<br />